corajr/scalar-convert/README.md

 ## Usage

-First, export your book as RDF/XML from the link on the Import/Export tab of your Scalar Dashboard.
+First, export your book as RDF/XML from the link on the Import/Export tab on your Scalar Dashboard.
 Save the resulting file name as `content.xml` in a convenient directory, then open that directory in the terminal and run:

-`scalar-export content.xml | pandoc -f native -o output.html`
+`scalar-convert content.xml | pandoc -f json -o output.html`

+All the output formats and options of pandoc are available to you; for example, to create an MS Word document, you could run:

+`scalar-convert content.xml | pandoc -f json -o output.docx`

+See the Pandoc [README](http://pandoc.org/README.html) for a full list of options.